Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 Our son made me a Christmas card in church class outside his regular school using the following items.

-I’ve linked all of the products to Amazon Canada to give you ideas so you can create your craft space.
+I’ve linked all the products to Amazon Canada to give you an idea for creating your craft space.

-Sometimes, pricing can be less on Amazon based on quality, weight, or amounts.
+Sometimes, pricing on Amazon can be lower based on quality, weight, or quantity.

 Also, check secondhand shops for bagged school supplies if you don’t have a Dollar Store.